Muse XR: Innovation, Creativity & Technology Collide

 From motion capture, haptics, and eye-tracking to spatial audio, interactive lighting, and real-time rendering, this session explores the tools powering immersion and their role in both virtual production and real-time performance.

-DAMIAN CANDUSSO, Head of School, Faculty of Creative Industries, Education & Social Justice, School of Creative Arts
+DAMIAN CANDUSSO, Head of School, Faculty of Creative Industries, Education & Social Justice, School of Creative Arts, QUT.
+Damian is an award-winning sound designer and driving force behind the establishment of QUT’s cutting-edge XR Screen Futures Hub.

 MICHELA LEDWIDGE, Founder & CEO, Mod